 9. Plan to have help

-In case I haven’t made myself clear, a toddler and a newborn is a ton of work!
+In case I haven’t made myself clear, a toddler and a newborn is hard.
 Especially since you are still recovering from giving birth.
 If your partner can take paternity leave, do it!
 If mom or mother in law are willing to come help, take it!
 If someone offers to help you, say yes!
-Consider scheduling out play dates so your toddler has some fun activities planned that can give you a little time to relax/ nap. snuggle baby in peace and quiet.
+Consider scheduling out play dates so your toddler has some fun activities planned that can give you a little time to nap, relax, snuggle baby in peace and quiet.
 Is your toddler in preschool or mothers day out?
 Not a bad idea, just sayin’!
 But, I do suggest doing this before the new baby arrives, you don’t want to overwhelm the toddler with so much change all at once.

 I made a list of 14 things I wanted to have completed before baby was born or shortly after.
 Simple things to make your life easier like get a haircut before baby is born and stock up on some simple freezer and pantry basics (hello peanut butter!) so you and your fam don’t starve.
 Or ask a friend to start a meal train for you!

 11. Baby wearing